 It may seem counter-intuitive, but admitting that a mistake must have been made and you will look into it can sometimes be the quickest bridge to taking an angry customer to a happy one.
 When you start by offering an apology instead of being defensive, it provides the customer reassurance and makes it easier for you to understand the situation better to find the best solution.

 When you are dealing with complaining customers, it’s best to try and take the conversation offline – or at least move the conversation to direct messages, email, or call.
-Let the customer know you will be contacting them via email, phone, social media – depending on which channel they left their review on so that they know a solution is in the works and it will give you more time to take appropriate actions.
+Let the customer know you will be contacting them via email, phone, and social media – depending on which channel they left their review on so that they know a solution is in the works and it will give you more time to take appropriate actions.
 By taking the discussion offline, you can easily talk one-on-one with the person and keep the matter private until a solution is reached.

 4. Personalize responses

 When agitated customers reach out to you, they want the resolution of their problems immediately.
 By sending an automated reply, you’ll be adding fuel to the fire.
 This will give an indication that you haven’t understood the problem and didn’t value customer feedback or suggestions.
 However, you need to respond to reviews quickly, and as a busy business owner that can be a challenge.

 - Reply in a conversational tone